Excluded minors are almost fragile: Preliminaries and the main theorems

-If the excluded minor $M$ is sufficiently larger than the stabilizer $N$, then up to performing at most one $\Delta$-$Y$-exchange, we can eliminate cases (b)(ii) and (b)(iii) of Theorem \ref{mainthm1} by choosing a different deletion pair.
-We note that Oxley, Semple, and Vertigan \cite[Theorem 1.1]{oxley2000generalized} proved that excluded minors for the class of $\mathbb{P}$-representable matroids are closed under $\Delta-Y$-exchange.
+If $M$ is sufficiently larger than $N$, then up to performing at most one \dY\ exchange, we can eliminate case (ii)(b) of \cref{mainthm1} by choosing a different deletion pair.
+(Recall that excluded minors for the class of $\mathbb{P}$-representable matroids are closed under \dY\ exchange by \cref{osvdelta}.)
+This is the second main theorem of this paper, \cref{mainthm2}.
+This theorem implies \cref{one}, but \cref{mainthm2} provides additional information on the existence of $(N_0,B)$-robust elements in $M_0\ba a,b$, and the local structure of $M_0 \ba a,b$ when an $(N_0,B)$-robust element exists.